-- 6.79 It is possible that a default tariff cap impacts the supply of renewable default tariffs.
+- 6.88 It is possible that a default tariff cap impacts the supply of renewable default tariffs.
 Where suppliers face higher costs in the supply of renewable tariffs, the implementation of the default tariff cap could restrict the supply of these tariffs.
-This would be the case if suppliers are not able to recoup these higher costs within the cap limit due to the efficient costs for renewable tariff providers being higher than the efficient costs used to set the level of the cap. - 6.80 We recognise that by potentially restricting the provision of renewable tariffs, this would result in a negative environmental benefit and for customers, who may seek out renewable tariffs. - 6.81 The Act allows us to exempt default tariffs, where chosen by domestic customers that appear to support the renewable production of gas or generation of electricity and we have therefore proposed a derogation for renewable tariffs.

-- 6.82 We explain this in more detail in Appendix 10 of this statutory consultation. - 6.83 As a result, we consider that there will be a limited impact on the supply of renewable tariffs under the default tariff cap. - 6.84 We have, however, identified a potential unintended consequence of the default tariff cap in relation to renewable tariffs.
+This would be the case if suppliers are not able to recoup these higher costs within the cap limit due to the efficient costs for renewable tariff providers being higher than the efficient costs used to set the level of the cap. - 6.89 We recognise that by potentially restricting the provision of renewable tariffs, this would result in a negative environmental benefit and for customers, who may seek out renewable tariffs. - 6.90 The Act allows us to exempt default tariffs, where chosen by domestic customers that appear to support the renewable production of gas or generation of electricity and we have therefore proposed a derogation for renewable tariffs.
+We explain this in more detail in Appendix 10 Exemptions. - 6.91 As a result, we consider that there will be a limited impact on the supply of renewable tariffs under the default tariff cap. - 6.92 We have, however, identified a potential unintended consequence of the default tariff cap in relation to renewable tariffs.
 We cover unintended consequences in Chapter 8 of this document.